GitCodeDestroyer/snake-to-camel/README.md

 # snake-to-camel-laravel
 This is an example how to get properties with camelcase (but in DB, column names in snakecase).

-You can check it at 3 branches (first-way, second-way) in Post Model.
+You can check it at 3 branches (first-way, second-way, third-way) in Post Model.

 Good way, with adding package: